oh, june

 & harvested, unblemished squash on autumn afternoons

-in thriving houseplants, all named and watered
+in thriving houseplants, all properly named and specifically watered

 in clean sinks, sheets, floors and birdbaths